Call and speak to Jason Brady, specialist medical negligence solicitor, today. Find out if you can claim compensation.

 Breast cancer misdiagnosis can reduce the effectiveness of treatment and cause unnecessary suffering.
-Where misdiagnosis has taken place you may be entitled to compensation, but you will need advice from a specialist medical negligence solicitor to be successful.
+Where the misdiagnosis of breast cancer has taken place, you may be entitled to compensation, but you will need advice from a specialist medical negligence solicitor to be successful.

-Wherever the actions of a medical professional have negatively impacted your prognosis, you may be entitled to make a claim for misdiagnosis of breast cancer.
+Wherever the actions of a medical professional have negatively impacted your prognosis, you may be entitled to make a claim for breast cancer misdiagnosis.

-Recognised by the Legal 500 as one of the leading law firms in the South East, our lawyers have the experience and knowledge necessary to determine whether you have a case, and how best to secure the maximum possible compensation for the critical misdiagnosis of your breast cancer.
-Call us today on 0800 083 5500, but remember.
+Recognised by the Legal 500 as one of the leading law firms in the South East, our lawyers have the experience and knowledge necessary to determine whether you have a case, and how best to secure the maximum possible compensation for the misdiagnosis of breast cancer.
+Call us today on 0800 083 5500.

 Through a challenging period, the legal support, advice and guidance provided to me by Blackwater Law has been excellent.